kashiwagiren/PROHub/README.md

 ## Introduction

-ProHub is a one-stop platform that connects clients to professionals, making it easy for clients to find and contact verified experts in various fields.
-It ensures quality and trustworthy service by requiring professionals to pass a credential verification process before being listed.
+ProHub is a web-based platform designed to connect clients with verified professionals across various industries in the Philippines.
+It solves the challenge of finding skilled professionals for services such as home repairs, automotive services, and more, providing a reliable alternative to DIY solutions.

+Professionals using ProHub undergo a thorough credential verification process to ensure quality service.
+This platform streamlines the process of hiring qualified experts while fostering a community of professionals ready to share their skills and knowledge.
 ---

 ## Objectives